 The new R5 1600 is considered to be the “sweet spot” in AMD’s new Ryzen 5 lineup, the price is good, the performance is great, and it comes with an alright CPU cooler.
 It’s clocked at 3.6GHz out of the box across 6 cores running 12 threads for awesome productivity capabilities as well as gaming performance.

-A 6GB GTX 1060 will handle pretty much any AAA game you can throw at it in 1080p on ultra settings, there are only a few (that I know of) that can’t be maxed out in 1080p.
-Less intensive games like CS:GO, Overwatch, LoL, or practically any MOBA will run flawlessly and in excess of 100fps.
-The RX 580 is another option to consider, but as of writing this it’s still impossible to buy.
+A 6GB GTX 1060 will handle any AAA game you can throw at it in 1080p on very high-ultra settings.
+Less intensive games like CS:GO, Overwatch, LoL, or practically any MOBA will run flawlessly and in excess of 144fps without an issue.
+The RX 580 is another option to consider, but as of writing this it’s still impossible to buy due to it being either over priced or out of stock.

-650 watts of power is more than enough for this build, so EVGA’s 650 BQ power supply will work just fine.
+600 watts of 80% efficiency power is more than enough for this build, so EVGA’s 600 BQ power supply will work just fine.
 Overall it’s a great semi-modular supply that gives lots of options for future expansion, it also comes with a 3-year warranty which is pretty decent.

-16GB of 3000MHz DDR4 RAM is going to give you plenty of multitasking potential, but there is still lots of room to expand to 24 or 32GB if you wanted/needed to.
-The mobo in this build as well as the R5 1600 can actually support 3200MHz DDR4 RAM, but I couldn’t quite fit that into the budget – if you wanted to upgrade to that yourself, it wouldn’t be a bad idea.
+16GB of 2666MHz DDR4 RAM is going to give you plenty of multitasking potential, but there is still lots of room to expand to 24 or 32GB if you wanted/needed to.
+The mobo in this build as well as the R5 1600 can actually support upwards of 3000MHz DDR4 RAM, but I couldn’t quite fit that into the budget – if you wanted to upgrade to that yourself, it wouldn’t be a bad idea.

 As far as storage goes, this build has the standard HDD + SSD combo that I like to recommend.
 The SSD is where you want to install your operating system and any important programs, then whatever games after the important stuff is there.
 The HDD is your mass storage drive which can be used for everything else.